c4a-ri/dialbb-scenario-editor/README.md

 ## Test

-To test the scenario editor, type the following to invoke the server.
+To launch the Scenario Editor on its own, run the app file after installation (or it may be available from a menu).
+See the developer documentat below for more information.

 ```sh
 cd dialbb_scenario_editor